 Six states are pumpkin hotspots: Illinois, California, New York, Ohio, Pennsylvania and Michigan each accounted for more than 100 million pounds of pumpkins grown in 2010.

 In Canada, there were 7,027 acres of pumpkins patch in 2012, for production of more than 63,700 tonnes valued at $17.6 million.

 Sources: USDA National Agricultural Statistics and Statistics Canada Hallowe’en... by the numbers

 A BOOming INDUSTRY:

-The average American adult will spend nearly $75 on decorations, costumes and candy, down a bit from $80 per person last year, according to the National Retail Federation.
+The average American adult will spend nearly $78 on decorations, costumes and candy, up a bit from $75 last year, but down from the peak of $80 per person in 2012, according to the National Retail Federation.

 Total Halloween spending is projected to be nearly $7 billion.